AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

   Since a correctly-evaluated projection of L is useful (for users of either chain), we should solve this problem if we can.
 }

-\todo{rewrite / edit this: evaluating PoR weight -- inconsistent with later I think}
+\todoDraftOnly{rewrite / edit this: evaluating PoR weight -- inconsistent with later I think}

 How can we prevent this kind of attack?
 The attack is only possible because Chain R was *not* accounting for reflected weight -- if Chain R's projection of Chain L accounts for reflections, then this attack is not possible.